glasnt/talks/2019_02_PyCascades.podium/slides.md

 ## .pydocs[5.3.
 Comparisons]

 --
+Objects of different types<sup>1</sup>
+never compare equal

-Objects of different types, except different numeric types and different string types, never compare equal
+.footnotes[[1] except different numeric types and different string types]

 ???

 Okay, this makes sense.
 In JS we saw that there was implicit casting of types going on.
 Python doesn't do that.
 But --

-; such objects are ordered consistently but arbitrarily (so that sorting a heterogeneous array yields a consistent result).
+Such objects are ordered consistently but arbitrarily (so that sorting a heterogeneous array yields a consistent result).

 ???